 - 1. I use knowledge & understanding to make a hypothesis - 2.
 I plan a reliable fair test - 3.
 I plan to minimise risk & act on safety suggestions - 4.
-I plan to collect repeat readings and calculate the mean
+I plan to collect repeat readings and calculate the mean raisins?

-Properties and Changes of Materials After baking scones last night, I've got some left over flour and raisin mix, but I also want to make some oaty raisin biscuits as well.
-How can I separate the flour and the raisins?
 Any suggestions?

+After baking scones last night, I've got some left over flour and raisin mix, but I also want to make some oaty raisin biscuits as well.
+How can I separate the flour and the $\frac{1}{2}$